 - 1. Wash all areas as normal, using your regular soap then rinse. - 2.
-Use the Chlorhexidine Gluconate (Hibiclens) on a clean washcloth. - 3.
+Use the chlorhexidine gluconate (Hibiclens) on a clean, wet washcloth. - 3.
 Wash the area where you are going to have surgery thoroughly. - 4.
 Also wash entire body from neck down (omitting the genitals) thoroughly. - 5.
 Rinse as usual and dry off with a clean towel. - 6.
 Do not apply lotions or powder after shower on the day of surgery. - 7.
-Dress in clean clothes or pajamas.
+Dress in clean clothes or pajamas. - 8.
+Do not sleep with pets.